pragma-org/PDRs/PDR-0003-Prospective-Projects/README.md

 ### An Incubation Guide

-Once becoming an Incubating Project, the project will have a Guide designated, it will be either: an Administrative Board member, a PRAGMA member, or a PRAGMA maintainer.
+Once becoming an Incubating Project, the project will have a Guide designated, it will be a PRAGMA member.
 The Guide will assist the project through the incubation phase and support it by answering any questions the project might have.
 The Guide will take care that the Administrative Board report is sent in time and clarify reporting related topics.
 The Guide will work with the project and provide them guidance and support to meet the requirements for a successful graduation.